When frontline reps use “concrete language,” customers feel seen, heard, and valued.

 The first example is very general.
-The second example is more concrete and stirs the imagination — the customer know that the employee is looking for the shirt she wants and she can visualize the shirt.
+The second example is more concrete and stirs the imagination — the customer knows that the employee is looking for the shirt she wants and she can visualize the shirt.
 This type of specific language signals that the employee is listening and understands the customer’s needs.

 The full article on concrete language, including exercises and a self-quiz, appears in the November issue of Customer Communicator, the training newsletter for frontline reps.